-Requests for material to be placed on reserve for the duration of a course should be given to the circulation assistant at least two weeks before the quarter begins, or, for short term reserve during the quarter, 48 hours in advance of student need.
-Reserve lists received later will be processed as there is time, but no assurance can be given as to when the books will be ready for circulation.
+Requests for material to be placed on reserve for the duration of a course should be given to the circulation assistant at least two weeks before the quarter begins, or, for short-term reserve during the quarter, 48 hours in advance of student need.
+Reserve lists received later will be processed as promptly as possible.
+See the reserves website for complete instructions and the online reserves form: